jesseDijkman1/meesterproef-1819/article-2.md

 > _I **like** regular expressions_

-Well that doesn't look that scary too me.
+See, it's not that hard ... yet.

 ### Character classes

-When writing regular expressions, most times you'll be using a things called: character classes.
+When writing regular expressions, most times you'll be using a things called: **character classes**.
 Some useful ones are:

 - `\w` Select all none special characters
 - `\d` Select all digits